Rock Machine MC criminal allegations and incidents: Manitoba

 In February 2012, Manitoba RCMP and the Brandon Police Service started Operation Deplete.
-This was a project targeting several groups in Manitoba, this included the Brandon chapter of the Rock Machine, Manitoba Warriors, Independent Soldiers and Hells Angels.
+This was a project targeting several groups in Manitoba, this included the Rock Machine, Manitoba Warriors, Independent Soldiers and Hells Angels.
 80 officers raided several locations across the province.
-Authorities seized over $1,000,000 dollars in cocaine, methamphetamine, oxycodone and fentanyl.
+Authorities seized over $1,000,000 in cocaine, methamphetamine, oxycodone and fentanyl.
 A total of 13 members from four different organizations were arrested and charged with drug trafficking.
 Eight other individuals were also taken into custody.
 The operation had been successful due to the police using their tactic of gaining information from paid informants.

-On October 14, 2012.
-Jean Paul Beaumont, the acting Sargent at Arms for the Rock Machine Winnipeg chapter, died while incarcerated at the Brandon Correctional Centre.
-An autopsy to determine if "foul play" was suspected, was carried out, nothing was ever revealed though.
+On October 14, 2012, Jean Paul Beaumont, the acting Sergeant at Arms for the Rock Machine Winnipeg chapter, died while incarcerated at the Brandon Correctional Centre.
+An autopsy to determine if "foul play" was suspected, was carried out.
+Later the autopsy ruled Beaumont's death to be non-criminal in nature.